Persebata Lembata

 Persatuan Sepakbola Lembata (simply known as Persebata) is an Indonesian football club based in Lembata Regency, East Nusa Tenggara.
-They compete in Liga Nusantara, the third tier of Indonesian football, starting from the 2025–26 season after being promoted from Liga 4.
+They will compete in Liga 4, the fourth tier of Indonesian football league system, starting from the 2026–27 season after being relegated from Liga Nusantara through a relegation play-off match against Persikutim United at the end of 2025–26 season.
 Their homeground is Gelora 99 Stadium in Lembata and Oepoi Stadium in Kupang.

 History

 Early formation

 Persebata squad in 1999 El Tari Memorial Cup held at Ende Regency.

 Founded in 1999 after the establishment of Lembata Regency on 12 October 1999 as a result of the separation from East Flores Regency, the PSSI Lembata Regency Association was formed as the governing body of this club.
 After a month of the founding of Lembata Regency, they participated in the 1999 El Tari Memorial Cup in Ende Regency.
 The squad consists of Ryan Walili, Ansi Lensa, Inosius Sanjaya, Jou Kasim, Mukin, Yoseph Lanjar, Husain Atamuan, Gomez Luan, Salem Mustafa, and Herri Rungkat.